 Lifecycle Funds Example

-Hypothetically, let's say that you are a pre-retiree age 57 in 2019.
+Hypothetically, let's say that you are a pre-retiree at the age of 57 in 2019.
 You plan on working until age 67 so that you can retire right about the same time that you start drawing full Social Security.
 Knowing you only have about 10 years to go, how would you allocate your life savings?
 Would you select eight or 10 different ETFs and mutual funds and design your own portfolio from scratch?

-Or would you be attracted to a lifecycle fund with a set it and forget it feature that more or less manages itself?
+Or would you be attracted to a lifecycle fund with a set-it-and-forget-it feature that more or less manages itself?

 How Are Lifecycle Funds Used?